Nearly query-optimal classical shadow estimation of unitary channels: Preliminaries

 Tensor networks provide a graphical method that simplifies the analysis of tensor operations.
-In tensor network diagrams, a linear operator $A\in\mathcal{L}(\caH)$ on the space $\caH$ is represented as a box with open legs:
+In tensor-network diagrams, a linear operator $A\in\mathcal{L}(\caH)$ on the space $\caH$ is represented as a box with open legs:

-where the top leg stands for row indices of $A$, and the bottom leg stands for column indices of $A$.
-The trace of $A$ and the transpose of $A$ are denoted by
+where the top leg stands for row index of $A$, and the bottom leg stands for column index of $A$.
+The trace of $A$ and the transpose of $A$ are represented as